stevejay/react-roving-tabindex/README.md

 This package includes TypeScript typings.

-If you need to support IE 11 then you need to also install a polyfill for `Array.prototype.findIndex`.
-One option is the polyfill on the [MDN website](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/findIndex).
+If you need to support IE then you need to also install polyfills for `Array.prototype.findIndex` and `Map`.
+If you are using React with IE then [you already need to use a `Map` polyfill](https://reactjs.org/docs/javascript-environment-requirements.html).
+If you use a global polyfill like [core-js](https://github.com/zloirock/core-js) or [babel-polyfill](https://babeljs.io/docs/usage/polyfill/) then it should also include a `findIndex` polyfill.

 ## Usage

-There is a storybook for this package [here](https://stevejay.github.io/react-roving-tabindex/).
+There is a storybook for this package [here](https://stevejay.github.io/react-roving-tabindex/), with both basic and grid usage examples.

+### Basic usage

 ```tsx
 import React from "react";